perrystephenson/midas/README.md

 ## Documentation

-[Data Science Hygiene](./Documentation/DataScienceHygiene.md) - an attempt to distill the concept of "good practice" for a rapidly developing field into a single list.
-Posted to [CIC Around blog](https://15-9203.ca.uts.edu.au/data-science-hygiene/) Friday 16th September.
+[Data Science Hygiene](./Documentation/DataScienceHygiene.md) - an attempt to distil the concept of "good practice" for a rapidly developing field into a single list.
+Posted to [CIC Around blog](https://15-9203.ca.uts.edu.au/data-science-hygiene/) Friday 16th September (requires UTS login).

 [Developing Data Science Hygiene](./Documentation/DevelopingDSH.md) - the process I went through when developing the above document.

-[Understanding Text Mining](./Documentation/UnderstandingTextMining.md) - a thorough and detailed set of notes about current best practices in text mining.
+[Understanding Text Mining](./Documentation/UnderstandingTextMining.md) - a thorough and detailed set of notes about my understanding of current best practices in text mining.

 [Text Mining in R](./Documentation/TextMiningInR.md) - a review of the set of text mining techniques which are currently available in R.